 By 50, your kitchen should be more than just a place to store takeout menus.
 And if you’re a competent cook—or at least trying to become one—that means the days of novelty salt and pepper shakers should be behind you.

-No matter what your age, fuzzy dice are never an elegant addition to your set of wheels.
-However, what you might not know is that, in certain states, it’s actually illegal to have them hanging from your mirror—and are those fluffy eyesores really worth a ticket?
+Fuzzy dice aren’t an elegant addition to your set of wheels.
+Plus, in certain states, it’s actually illegal to have them hanging from your rearview mirror—and are those fluffy eyesores really worth a ticket?

 Anything made of wine corks

-It’s not that peasant skirts are too young for you when you’re over 50, per se.
+It’s not that peasant skirts are too young for you.
 The issue lies in their universally unflattering fit, hippie vibe, and propensity for collecting a truly disgusting amount of street debris as you walk.

 Mardi Gras beads